New York City

 New York City.
 New York City is in the middle of the United States.
 True or false?
 Does the economy of New York depend entirely on banking, finance, shipping and transportation?

+Miami.
 The most famous place in New York City is Wall Street.
 Is this correct or incorrect?
-What are some places culture that visitors can experience in New York?
+What are some places of culture that visitors can experience in New York?

 Las Vegas.
-Does everyone in New York speak English?
+Is everyone in New York City a rich financier?

 London.
 Are you from New York?
 Do you live in New York?
 Have you ever been to New York?
 What impressed you most?
 How would you describe the city?
 Do you know anyone who lives there?